 What Are Genetically Improved Seedlings?

-Genetics is a powerful tool when understood and used correctly.
-It has played and will continue to play a major role in many areas of human life, from food to medical needs and beyond.
-Forestry also uses cutting-edge genetic technology in some of the world’s most sophisticated pine-improvement programs, which are located in the southeastern United States.
-Improved seed, seedlings, and trees have proven their worth for nearly 40 years.
+An understanding of genetics is a powerful tool when used correctly.
+This understanding has played and will continue to play a major role in many areas of human life, from food to medical needs and beyond.
+Some of the most sophisticated, cutting-edge genetic technology is used in pine improvement programs in the southern U.S. Improved seed, seedlings, and trees have proven their worth for more than 40 years.

 What Is a Genetically Improved Tree?

-Simply stated, a genetically improved tree comes from a strict selection process where the progeny (offspring) produced by the tree show superior performance for a specific trait (such as growth or form) or a combination of traits.
-Typically, the offspring of a genetically superior parent tree is tested and closely evaluated across a wide variety of sites over a number of years.
-This eliminates as much of the environmental influence as possible and reveals the true genetic worth of the parent.
+Simply stated, a genetically improved tree comes from a strict selection process where progeny (offspring) produced by the tree show superior performance for a specific trait (such as growth or form) or a combination of traits.
+Typically, offspring of a genetically superior parent tree are tested and closely evaluated across a wide variety of sites over a number of years.
+This eliminates as much environmental influence as possible and reveals the true genetic worth of the parent.

-The first step in developing genetically superior individuals is screening the natural population for individuals that exhibit the trait you want (such as fast growth).
-Branch tips of these selected individuals are grafted onto rootstock seedlings and placed into an orchard known as a first-generation seed orchard.
+The first step in developing genetically superior individuals is screening the natural population for specimens exhibiting traits you want (such as fast growth).
+Branch tips of these selected individuals are grafted onto rootstock seedlings and placed into an orchard known as a first-generation seed orchard (Figure 1).

 Typically, 25 to 30 selected individuals are grafted into this orchard.
-These 25 to 30 individuals are replicated so there is good pollen flow and, hopefully, an equal chance of random pollination.
-Depending on the species, it may take 3 to 10 years for the grafted trees to produce seed.
-The seed produced from the orchard and the resulting seedlings are genetically improved and represent first-generation improvement.
+These 25 to 30 individuals are placed where there is good pollen flow and, hopefully, an equal chance of random pollination.
+Depending on the species, it may take 3 to 10 years for grafted trees to produce seed.
+Seed produced from the orchard and resulting seedlings are genetically improved and represent first-generation improvement.

 While these seedlings represent a specific level of improvement, this level can be easily increased by testing the resulting progeny to determine the best parents.
-This type of progeny testing allows the orchard manager to rank the genetic worth of the 25 to 30 parents and eliminate the lower-ranking parents from the orchard, thus increasing genetic gain.
-Thinned orchards where only the best parents are left are called half-generation orchards; this is represented numerically as .5, so a thinned first- or second-generation orchard would be called a 1.5 or a 2.5 orchard.
+This type of progeny testing allows the orchard manager to rank the genetic worth of the parents and eliminate lower-ranking individuals from the orchard, thus increasing genetic gain.
+Thinned orchards are called half-generation orchards; this is represented numerically as .5, so a thinned first- or second-generation orchard would be called a 1.5 or 2.5 orchard, respectively.

 At this point, genetic gains can be increased only through breeding and selection.
 During the selection process, a much larger breeding population is selected.
 This larger group of individuals allows a much greater variety of controlled breeding and is the foundation of seed orchards for future generations.

-A variety of terms describe the level of genetic improvement as well as the types of seedlings.
-Here are some of them.
+A variety of terms describe the level of genetic improvement as well as types of seedlings.
+Here are some of them:

-First-, second-, or third-generation seedlings: These terms represent the progression of tree improvement, with the first-generation seedlings being produced from the initial selections within natural stands, followed by the second and third seedlings produced from selections developed through specific matings.
+- First-, second-, or third-generation seedlings.
+These terms represent progression of tree improvement, with first-generation seedlings being produced from initial selections within natural stands, followed by second- and third-generation seedlings produced from selections developed through specific matings.

-Mass control-pollinated (MCP) seedlings: These full-sib seedlings come from mating of specific parents (control-pollinated).
-Although they are grown in nursery beds, they are more expensive than regular first-, second-, or third-generation seedlings because of the added expense of breeding.
+- Mass control-pollinated (MCP) seedlings.
+These full-sib seedlings come from mating specific parents (control-pollinated).
+Although grown in nursery beds, they are more expensive than regular first-, second-, or third-generation seedlings because of added breeding expense.
 MCP seedlings also yield greater genetic gains than regular generational seedlings.
-More than 150 million seedlings have been produced over the last 10 years, with 31 million produced in 2008–09.

-Varietal stock: The seedlings produced are genetically identical and can come from either vegetative propagation or somatic embryogenesis.
+- Varietal stock.
+These seedlings are genetically identical and can come from either vegetative propagation or somatic embryogenesis, where a single embryo is multiplied to produce millions of trees.
 Loblolly pine (Pinus taeda L.) varietal stock represents the current highest level of genetic improvement.
-It is rather expensive, costing 10 times more than regular bare-root seed orchard seedlings and four times more than MCP seedlings.
-However, if you make proper selections, the genetic gains are much better than open-pollinated seed orchard seedlings or MCP seedlings.
+It is expensive, costing 10 times more than regular bare-root seed orchard seedlings and four times more than MCP seedlings.
+However, if you make proper selections, genetic gains are much better than open-pollinated seed orchard seedlings or MCP seedlings.
 Varietal stock is typically sold as containerized material.

 Why Plant Genetically Superior Seedlings?

-Any reduction in time it takes to grow a high-quality tree with improved characteristics means more profits.
-In fact, the profits from tree improvement have generally been high because of both the modest price of improved seedlings and the increased forest productivity and value realized from planting improved stock.
-Two questions that need answering are, “What is the best genetic material worth?” and “What are the financial benefits of planting the best genetic material?”
+Any reduction in time needed to grow a high-quality tree with improved characteristics means more profits.
+In fact, profits from tree improvement have generally been high because of both the modest price of improved seedlings and increased forest productivity and value realized from planting improved stock.
+Two questions that arise are “What is the best genetic material worth?” and “What are the financial benefits of planting the best genetic material?”

 Varietal pine planting stock currently represents the highest level of genetic improvement.
-“Varietal” refers to clonal production, so if you order a single specific varietal, you receive a single clone.
-As an example, if you want to use a single varietal type on your 20 acres and want to plant 500 trees per acre, you would receive 10,000 seedlings that would be genetically identical.
-Today, varietal pine planting stock can be from either somatic embryogenesis, where a single embryo is multiplied to produce millions of trees if desired, or hedged individuals, where shoot tips are rooted and grown.
-The process is extremely costly, making the varietal planting stock very expensive.
+“Varietal” refers to clonal production, so if you order a single specific varietal seedling type, you receive a single clone.
+As an example, if you want to use a single varietal on your 20 acres and want to plant 500 trees per acre, you would receive 10,000 genetically identical seedlings.
+Today, varietal pine planting stock can be from either somatic embryogenesis or hedging, where shoot tips are rooted and grown into seedlings.
+The process is extremely costly, making varietal planting stock very expensive.
 Before you commit to buying and planting varietal pine planting stock, research the testing of that specific individual in your geographic area.

 Genetically improved hardwood cuttings for eastern cottonwood and seedlings for American sycamore and sweetgum are available mostly for short-rotation pulpwood plantation programs by the pulp and paper industry.
 Genetic studies on a variety of oak species are continuing, but progress has been rather slow; however, genetic gains in both cherrybark and Nuttall oaks have shown promise with very limited seedling availability.

 The Mississippi Forestry Commission’s cherrybark and Nuttall oak orchards are now producing genetically superior seed.
 However, these two orchards have been idled, and only improved seedlings of the two species are available through the Western Gulf Tree Improvement Program at Texas A&M.